 Did you just have a light bulb moment?

 Does this sound like someone you know?

-Knowing this stuff and the tools and strategies to put in place to help your child heal is what's going to help you stay in it with your child.
-Really getting this will equip you to meet your child where he is at and that is WHERE THE HEALING HAPPENS!
+Knowing this stuff and having tools & strategies to put in place to help your child heal is what's going to help you stay in it with your child.
+Really getting this will equip you to meet your child where he's at and that's WHERE THE HEALING HAPPENS!

 Let me teach you all about the impacts of trauma and how to put an action plan full of tools and strategies that work in place for your child!
 Come and be part of my Intentional Parent Coaching Group today!

 Another big impact of trauma is what I call the Swiss Cheese Effect.
 Check it out.

 A little while ago I was taking guesses on my Facebook page of our big find for my son at a flea market.
 Lots of good guesses…and several got it right.
 A puppy.
 A super cute puppy to be exact.

 Needless to say, my son was thrilled.
 It’s the biggest smile I’ve seen on his face in a long time.
 And to watch the sweet interaction between Bella (the puppy) and him brought tears to this momma’s eyes.

 Bella is his dog.
 He’s the one taking care of her.
 The feeding.
 The walking.
 The cleaning up after.
 The taking out to the bathroom.
 She is his dog.
 It didn't take long for her to figure out who was her person.
 She snuggles right into him and his eyes light right up.
 And unknown to Bella and to him, she serves a purpose.